 Discussion: Students will want to share how they made their trajectories, some of them employing methods not in the kit (e.g. tipping the plexi to combine gravity with magnetic force to direct their ball).
 Direct the conversation towards how even a small tweak in the speed of the spacecraft or the position of a planet makes the trajectory change dramatically.
 When space scientists plan the route of a spacecraft they use complex mathematical modelling to ensure that the spacecraft reaches the intended destination.
 In their calculations, they need to take in to account that the planets are moving, and they cannot vary the gravity of a planet as this model can, so the launch timing is critical for success of a mission.
 Also reinforce the years that it takes for a probe to reach its destination planet - the distances are huge.

 Real gravity assist trajectories (as of Spring 2019):

 2. Juno flew by Earth for its gravity assist out to Jupiter.

 3. Voyager 1 used gravitational assist from Jupiter and Saturn and in August 2014 entered interstellar space.
-Voyager 2 swung by Jupiter and Saturn and then also Uranus and Neptune and is currently in the outermost layer of the heliosphere, soon to enter interstellar space.
+Voyager 2 swung by Jupiter and Saturn and then also Uranus and Neptune and just entered interstellar space.
 The paths of Voyager 1 and 2, showing the trajectory change from gravity assist: http://ase.tufts.edu/cosmos/view_picture.asp?id=310

 4. Cassini was a 20 year mission, to orbit Saturn before descending beneath the rings and into Saturn's atmosphere.
 It arrived at Saturn with gravity assist from Venus, Earth and Jupiter: http://blogs.discovermagazine.com/sciencenotfiction/files/2010/06/cassi… The rocket that launched Cassini in 1997 was the most powerful available to NASA, but it still wasn't powerful enough to send the nearly 6,000-kilogram (13,200-pound) spacecraft on a direct course to Saturn.
 Instead, mission designers planned multiple flybys of Venus, Earth and Jupiter, using each planet's gravity to boost Cassini's sun-relative speed and send the spacecraft out to Saturn.